Basics of Chronobiology

 Chronobiology is the study of time rhythms and how they affect our behavior and functioning.
-One hundred fifty messenger substances constantly circulate through your body and update your organs about the current environment – your body temperature, your blood pressure, etc. There are three primary rhythms of chronobiology:
+One hundred fifty messenger substances constantly circulate through your body and update your organs about the current environment – your body temperature, blood pressure, etc. There are three primary rhythms of chronobiology:

 - Ultradian Rhythms– these are rhythms that are shorter than 24 hours; for example, adults have an exertion and rest cycle about every two hours.
 These rhythms regulate physical, emotional, and spiritual functions.
-The ingestion of food, circulation of blood, excretion of hormones, different stages of sleep, and the human performance curve are based on ultradian rhythms.
+The ingestion of food, circulation of blood, excretion of hormones, different stages of sleep, and the human performance curve is based on ultradian rhythms.

 - Circadian Rhythms– these rhythms take approximately 24 hours, such as the human sleep/wake cycle, which can dramatically affect wellbeing.
 For example, we know that people who work the night shift are at a significantly higher risk for several diseases, including breast and prostate cancer.
 The circadian rhythm also regulates food intake and heat retention or loss.

 Each physiological system, such as the gastrointestinal tract or the kidneys, has its rhythm.
 Every disease also has its time-based pattern – including common ailments like heart disease, diabetes, fatty liver disease, and arthritis.
 Roughly 80 conditions are deemed sleep-related.
 Asthma, depression, and epileptic seizures are especially affected by the inner clock.
 The psychiatric effects of the circadian cycle are most easily seen when considering seasonal affective disorder.
 Still, experts point out that there is also a higher incidence of depressive episodes after a westward flight and manic episodes after flying east.